neurodata/nd_template/README.md

 # ocp_template
-a blank template that can be cloned demonstrating ocp style. note the milestones (which do not get copied when you clone). also note that this can be public or private until we submit a manuscript. this repo contains the following directory structure
+a blank github repo template that can be cloned demonstrating ocp style. for our poster template, see here: https://www.lucidchart.com/invitations/accept/dae2deba-d73e-414f-b3df-5d2661e1cede for our slides templates, see here: https://drive.google.com/folderview?id=0B_dAuemRqBb9fk1PWW1YaU0tT28xTjRzc0hfQVRGeEJzdXNDY1hSeWJUZFFsQ1dyNGJjX3M&usp=sharing

+note the milestones in this github repo (which do not get copied when you clone). also note that this can be public or private until we submit a manuscript. this repo contains the following directory structure